mendz/learn-redux-wesbos-cra/README.md

 7. Use [react-transition-group] instead of [React-addons-css-transition-group] as in [Wes React-For-Beginners course].
 8. In the [`src/components/Comments`] component, in order to get the input values, I replaced the all _refs_ (excluding the one for the form) to _state_ and _onChange_ function.
 9. For Redux devtools extension I used the updated [advanced store setup].
+10. I left the Sentry configuration ([`src/data/config.js`] and [`src/Reduxstagram.js`]) as is because I didn't want to change it from the original source/video, however, the API had been updated since then, for more information about it: "[Switching to Sentry-Javascript]".

 ---